 - Take into account the purpose of the shelter and make it as large as it needs to be.

-- Consider the weather and chose a model that is stable and won’t collapse if rain or snow are expected.
+- Consider the weather and chose a model that is stable and won’t collapse if rain or snow is expected.

 Tarp Shelter Designs: